SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 | Episodic    | Experiences    | Things I did               | Past agent actions  |
 | Procedural  | Instructions   | Instincts or motor skills  | Agent system prompt |

+#### Architecture Overview

+The proposed scoring function contains three types of memory, which are semantic, episodic, and procedural.
+Similar to human memory system, each memory has its own exponential time decay rate.
+By assigning a faster decay to episodic memory with slower decays to semantic and procedural memory prioritizes recent student struggles without rapidly discarding current knowledge, which creates more personalized RAG pipelines.

+####

 Our platform represents a fundamental shift from generic AI tutoring systems to a specialized, educationally-grounded architecture designed specifically for K-12 mathematics learning.
 Rather than deploying monolithic language models that treat educational interactions as general conversations, we are developing a heterogeneous system where specialized small language models handle distinct educational tasks with greater efficiency and accuracy.